jzpsysu/md-practice-notes/README.md

-Notes on molecular dynamics practice. readme文件第二行
+Notes on molecular dynamics practice.